Arizona New Construction

 • Load paths improperly transferred

-Once drywall goes up, most of this becomes invisible.
+Impact… once drywall goes up, most of this becomes invisible.
+Pre-drywall inspection catches it.
+Post-closing inspection cannot.

 Roof and Truss Defects